A wrapper around Espeak and Mbrola, to do simple Text-To-Speech (TTS), with the possibility to tweak the phonemic form.

 installing them from the ubuntu repo's.
 All the voices' packages are of the form

 mbrola-<lang><voiceid>.
 You can even more simply install all the voices available

 sudo apt install mbrola-*

-In case the voices you need aren't all in the ubuntu repo's, you can use this convenient little script that install voices diretcly from the Mbrola website:
+In case the voices you need aren't all in the ubuntu repo's, you can use this convenient little script that install voices directly from Mbrola's voice repo:

 # this installs all british english and french voices for instance sudo python3 -m voxpopuli.voice_install en fr